Today I am sharing with you all my past small homeschool spaces round up. I hope this gives you a ton of small space homeschool setup ideas.

 Wow, how crazy is it to see the hopes and dreams we all had at the beginning of the pandemic?!
-Last summer, while I was in homeschool nesting mode, I ended up rearranging everything in my homeschool room.
+Last summer, while I was in homeschool nesting mode, I ended up rearranging everything in my homeschooling room.
 Surprisingly, I was able to rearrange everything in a way that made it a much better and more functional space.
-This was definitely one of those you won’t know if you like until you try it” moments.
+This was definitely one of those “won’t know if you like it until you try it” moments.
 Funny thing, right after writing this post, I ended up ditching our homeschool room.

 Homeschooling without a room – 2021

-A couple of months after rearranging the homeschool room, I decided to NOT have a homeschool room.
+A couple of months after rearranging the homeschool room, I decided to NOT have a dedicated space for homeschooling.
 To be 100% transparent, I was overwhelmed with our homeschool.
 We didn’t have the best past couple of homeschool years, on top of struggling with my pregnancy at that time.
 So after much discernment, I decided I wanted to go back to how things were in the beginning.
 I wanted/ needed to focus more on the atmosphere of our education.
 One thought that kept coming to mind was how much I missed the simplicity of how our homeschool days were in the beginning.
 The times when we didn’t have a designated space and did our learning around the dining table.
 You can read more about my decision and the reasons in my why I choose to homeschool without a room post.

 We now have two homeschool setups.
 We currently homeschool in both my living room and dining room.
 The built-in cabinets have been an amazing addition and have provided the storage space we needed for homeschool supplies.
 This is where I store all our art supplies and other important things.
 Our home office is also set up here.

 Rolling carts are a great solution when you don’t have a lot of room.
-I love using rolling carts for organizing homeschool curriculum.
+I love using rolling carts for organizing school books and homeschool curriculum.
 We just move ours to whatever area of the house we decide to do school in.

 I do look back and miss how my homeschool room looked.
-However, our homeschool setup now is so much better for this time of our lives.
-Even my kids who are sitting and reminiscing with me now over our past homeschool room/ spaces say they prefer how things are now.
-And you never know, I might change my mind later and go back to having a homeschool room in the basement 😉
+However, our homeschool setup now is so much better for our own family.
+Even my kids, who are sitting and reminiscing with me over our past homeschool spaces, prefer how things are now.
+And you never know, I might change my mind later and go back to having a designated homeschool room in the basement 😉

 So there is my recap of all my past homeschool areas in small spaces.
-I hope you enjoyed seeing the progression of my homeschool space throughout the years.
+I hope you enjoyed seeing my homeschool space throughout the years.
 You don’t need a lot of extra room or a dedicated homeschool room that resembles a public school classroom.
 We can create a great learning environment to educate our children in.